gatling/gatling/src/sphinx/http/http_protocol.rst

 By default Gatling automatically follow redirects in case of 301, 302, 303 or 307 response status code, you can disable this behavior with ``.disableFollowRedirect``.

-To avoid infinite redirection loops, you can specify a number max of redirects with:  ``.maxRedirects(max: Int)``
+To avoid infinite redirection loops, Gatling sets a limit on the number of redirects.
+The default value is 20.
+You can tune this limit with: ``.maxRedirects(max: Int)``

 By default, Gatling will change the method to "GET" on 302 to conform to most user agents' behavior.
 You can disable this behavior with ``.strict302Handling``.